-Family pleads for help to find young Cuban woman who has been missing for 15 days in Texas
+Family pleads for help in finding young Cuban woman missing for 15 days in Texas

-Family members are searching for Naomi Zoila Leyva Agüero, a 26-year-old Cuban resident of Katy, Houston, Texas, who has not responded to calls or messages and has been missing for two weeks.
+Relatives are searching for Naomi Zoila Leyva Agüero, a 26-year-old Cuban residing in Katy, Houston, in the state of Texas, who has not responded to calls or messages and has been missing for two weeks.

 Naomi Leyva Agüero, "Nailed"Photo © Facebook/Nailed Leyva